Khem Veasna

-Khem Veasna (ខឹម វាសនា /km/; born 11 December 1965) is a Cambodian politician, the founder of the League for Democracy Party (LDP), and a cult leader.
+Khem Veasna (ខឹម វាសនា /km/; born 11 December 1965) is a Cambodian politician, the founder of the League for Democracy Party (LDP).
 He currently serves as the president of the LDP.

 Formerly, he was a member of the Sam Rainsy Party, and was listed as a nominee since 1998 but not elected until the 2003 National Assembly Election, when he became a member of the National Assembly for Prey Veng province.
 In 2005, he formed the LDP.

 In politics: 1998–present

 In his engagement as a politician, initially, Veasna was a member of the Sam Rainsy Party, listed as a nominee since 1998 but not elected.
 Later, in 2003 he was elected as a representative for Prey Veng Province.
 As a representative of the Sam Rainsy Party, he held two offices, one in Ba Phnum District and another in Me Sang District.
 At that time he was 38 years old.
 He had started doing politics since before 1998, but he started understanding how to do it in the middle of second term.

 Later, in 2005 he formed a political party called the League for Democracy Party.
 The party has been growing since it was founded in 2005 and has placed candidates in 844 communes – more than half of the Kingdom's total 1,646 – in the 2017 commune elections.